Intel's 12th Generation Alder Lake Packaging Looks Pretty Nice

 An anonymous tipper has sent VideoCardz renders of what could be the packaging for Intel's looming 12th Generation Alder Lake processors.
 It’s not a drastic redesign but the new packaging looks pleasing to the eyes.

-The Core i9-12900K, which will be the flagship of the Alder Lake lineup, will likely be the only SKU that sports a special packaging.
-The new box still features different tones of blue to stay within Intel’s theme.
+The Core i9-12900K, which is the flagship of the Alder Lake lineup, will likely be the only SKU that sports a special, retail packaging.
+It's not as exotic as the dodecahedron packaging that came with the Core i9-9900K, though.
+Nonetheless, the Core i9-12900K packaging features different tones of blue to stay within Intel’s theme.
 The biggest novelty with the design is sides that emulate a window-like view into the packaging.
 One side of the box shows a partial picture of a wafer.

-The other K-series chips will arrive in standad boxes that lack any sort of eye candy.
-The dimensions of the packaging insinuate that Intel will not include a stock cooler for the unlocked Alder Lake processors.
+The other K-series chips will arrive in standad, compact boxes that lack any sort of eye candy.
+The dimensions of the packaging insinuate that unlocked Alder Lake processors will arrive without a stock cooler, a trend that Intel started back in the Skylake days.

 As far as Intel goes, the chipmaker only committed to a Fall 2021 launch for Alder Lake.
-However, the hardware circles have been speculating that Intel may announce the hybrid desktop chips at its upcoming Inte Innovation event.
+However, the hardware circles have been speculating that Intel may announce the hybrid desktop chips at its upcoming Intel Innovation event from October 27 to 28.
 Early rumors on the Internet claim that Alder Lake will hit the market on November 19.
-Subsequently, MSI announced that AIO owners can apply for LGA1700 mounting kits starting November 4, adding another potential date for availability.
+Subsequently, MSI announced that Coreliquid AIO owners can apply for LGA1700 mounting kits starting November 4, adding another potential launch date on our calendar.